ci-on/laravel-log-reader/README.md

 ## Security

-If you discover any security related issues, please email mohamed@cion.agency instead of using the issue tracker.
+If you discover any security related issues, please email contact@mohamedbenhida.com instead of using the issue tracker.

 ## Credits